Jubatian/rrpge-spec/specs/inputdev.rst

 and there are no scroll buttons.
 On some mice a horizontal scroll wheel, or buttons associated with left / right scroll are available.

+Device specific flags (returned by 0x0410: Get device properties):

+- bit 5: Set if a cursor should be displayed to track the device.

 0x1: Touch pointing device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The touch pointing device assumes a touch display where no cursor is necessary to feed back to the user's actions.
+The touch pointing device assumes a touch display or surface representing the display.
 The device may support multi-touch which may be exploited through the "0x0425: Return area activity" kernel call.

 Hover activities may be returned if the physical device supports it.
 These indicate that the user did not actually press, but the respective analog